vaibhavhirani/docker-swarm-infrastructure/README.md

 Terraform script to deploy 3-node machine to MS Azure Subcription.

 - Clone this repo and just do a `cd docker-swarm-infrastructure`
-- Open termial at this path and run `az login` to login to your azure subscription.
+- Open terminal at this path and run `az login` to login to your azure subscription.
 - Once you've logged in, it's time to execute `terraform apply`

 > **Note** <br>